DutchDucksDevelopment/JustText/README.md

 # WARNING
 I can't guarantee the safety of any of your text messages as it's being sent over servers owned by turbowarp.
 Don't share personal information, not with friends, and not with strangers.

+The Public server is accesible on https://dutchducksdevelopment.github.io/JustText/JustText.html or by downloading JustText.html
+The source code is also provided, that's JustText.sb3 (note that this file can't be opened in scratch as it uses custom extensions.
+Open in turbowarp instead)